joeblew99/gu/docs/Getting Started.md

 The `DoMarkup` function accepts three types of input:

   1. A `Markup` structure provided by the `trees`, `trees\elems` and `trees\property` packages.

-  2. A function which returns a single or a slice/list of markup structures (When a list is returned it gets wrap in a section tag)
+  2. A function which returns a single or a slice/list of markup structures (When a list is returned it gets wrap in a section tag).

   3. A string which will be parsed to generate the markup structure representing it.

 The use of a functional style allows us to easily and intently describe the structure for any markup combination and grants us the full power of functional Go.

-The special item in all the structures provided is the `CSS` function which will take the style properties described into it and create a `<style>` that whoes content is the string within and where all `$` characters are replaced by the parents unique UUID.
+The special item in all the structures provided is the `CSS` function which will take the style properties described into it and create a `<style>` tag, which content gets applied to the DOM.
+It has within a `$` character, which is used to create styles that only references the component when created.
+This allows us to create target styles that do not affect components of the same type but of the specific component and its markup after initialization.
+The dollar sign gets replaced with the unique attribute for this component.
 This ensures that whatever properties are defined are enforced to only apply to the parent and its children.

-The `DoMarkup` as well as an alternative function within the `gu/design` package, called the `DoView`.
+*Note: The `DoMarkup` as well as an alternative function within the `gu/design` package,called the `DoView`.*

+The `DoView` provides an alternative which focus more on a region of markup which is dynamic and changes due to some operation, data or condition.
+The view automatically updates itself content based on the `Reactive` interface for any structure which meets that interface.

 ```go
 type ReactiveSubscription interface {